MarioDelgadoSr/MyDataVisualizerDoc/README.md

 	* You can use the files described here as a template for your DataVisual that are [uploaded to ***My Data Visualizer***](http://mydatavisualizer.com/demo/).
 	* Embedded data in the glTF is another work-flow discussed in detail in this documentation.
 * To get started, you will need a .glTF (or .glb file) and a .csv file with the data that will be visualized.
-* The [documentation repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository/Tutorial) has a working example for the *Body* *DataVisual* you can use to model your own *DataVisual*.
+* The [documentation repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository/Tutorial) has a working example for the *Body* *DataVisual* you can use to model your own *DataVisual*s.
   It contains:

   	Repository File | Description
 	----------------|------------
+	[*Body.gltf*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) |  A .gltf text export of the Body.blend file with [Data URIs](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#uris).
+	[*Body.csv*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) | A .csv file with data to *drive* the Body *DataVisual*.
+	[*Body.glb*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.glb) | A .glb binary export of the Body.blend file.
 	[*Body.blend*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.blend) | The original [Blender 2.79b](https://www.blender.org/) file used to export the .gltf and .glb files.
 Use this file to see how a 3D visual asset is built in Blender.
 [Other applications that export glTF files](https://github.com/KhronosGroup/glTF#gltf-tools) can be used as well if the [*meshes*](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#meshes) visualized have distinct/unique [*materials*](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#materials) assigned to them.
-	[*Body.gltf*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) |  A .gltf text export of the Body.blend file with [Data URIs](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#uris).
-	[*Body.glb*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.glb) | A .glb binary export of the Body.blend file.
-	[*Body.csv*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) | A .csv file with data to *drive* the Body *DataVisual*.

 * Only the [*Body.gltf*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) and [*Body.csv*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.csv) files are necessary for the Quick Start.
 	* The [*Body.glb*](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/repository/Tutorial/Body.glb)  file is included as an example of a binary export.